andiclone/qa-cert-wizeline-assessment-2/README.md

 ## Please note

 The command `npm run test` will create a report.html which you can open in your browser to see the results.

+The command `npm run test_tasks` will create a report_tasks.html which you can open in your browser to see the results when creating multiple tasks using a csv.

 I am using the Dummy API of Todoist, for more info please visit : https://developer.todoist.com/rest/v1/